oracle/terraform-provider-oci/website/docs/d/management_agent_management_agents.html.markdown

 * `display_name` - (Optional) Filter to return only Management Agents having the particular display name.
 * `gateway_id` - (Optional) Filter to return only results having the particular gatewayId.
 * `host_id` - (Optional) Filter to return only Management Agents having the particular agent host id.
+* `wait_for_host_id` - (Optional) When host_id argument is set, the data source will wait for the given period of time (in minutes) for this host_id to become available.
+This can be used when compute instance with Management Agent has been recently created.
 * `install_type` - (Optional) A filter to return either agents or gateway types depending upon install type selected by user.
 By default both install type will be returned.
 * `is_customer_deployed` - (Optional) true, if the agent image is manually downloaded and installed. false, if the agent is deployed as a plugin in Oracle Cloud Agent.
 * `platform_type` - (Optional) Array of PlatformTypes to return only results having the particular platform types.
 Example: ["LINUX"]